rawandahmad698/PyChatGPT/README.md

 If you look at the `auth.py` file, there are over nine functions, each one of them is responsible for a different task, and they all work together to create a token for you. `allow-redirects` played a huge role in this, as it allowed to navigate through the login process

 I work at MeshMonitors.io, We make amazing tools (Check it out yo!).
-I decided not to spend too much time on this, but here we are, I have been able to reverse engineer the API and use a TLS client to mimick a real user, allowing the script to login without setting off any bot detection techniques by Auth0
+I decided not to spend too much time on this, but here we are, I have been able to reverse engineer the API and use a TLS client to mimic a real user, allowing the script to login without setting off any bot detection techniques by Auth0

 ### Why did I do this?
 No one has been able to do this, and I wanted to see if I could.